UdS-TelecommunicationsLab/SDN-Visualization/README.md

 ### Prerequisites

     * nodejs 0.10.20 or newer
     * npm 1.3.11 or newer
-	* grunt

 These can be installed via your package manager (Linux, e.g. apt-get) or via an installer (Windows).

-In order to have `grunt` as a command line utility you have to enter the following: `npm install -g grunt-cli`
+In order to have `grunt` and `bower` as command line utilities, you have to enter the following: `npm install -g grunt-cli bower`

 ### Setup Process
 Install Node.js modules as well as build the JavaScript sources:

     cd <project root>
     npm install
+    bower install
+    grunt

 #### Creating an SSL certificate
 As this program is using HTTPS for secure communication, you are required to use a certificate.
 This can be an official, commercial one or a self signed.